-CAUSE OF CONDITION: The cause is a result of not properly implementing the designed system of internal controls surrounding the approval of purchase orders.
+CAUSE OF CONDITION: The cause is a result of not properly implementing an designed system of accounting and internal controls.

-EFFECT OF CONDITION: The effect of this condition could result in the District not being in compliance with state and federal purchasing requirements.
+EFFECT OF CONDITION: The effect of this condition could result in the financial statements being materially misstated and an increased the risk of misappropriation of assets.

-RECOMMENDATION: It is recommended that the district implement policies or procedures to establish an internal control system that will ensure strong financial accountability, including compliance with state and federal purchasing requirements.
+RECOMMENDATION: It is recommended that the district implement policies or procedures to establish an internal control system that will ensure strong financial accountability, proper safeguarding of assets, and accurate accounting records.